AdobeDocs/analytics.en/help/admin/admin/reporting-activity-manager/reporting-activity-cancel-requests.md

 1. Select [!UICONTROL **Continue with cancellation**].

-Application users in Workspace, for example, will see the following notice appear in their projects:
+   A notification is displayed in Analysis Workspace, informing users that the request has been cancelled.
+For more information about how this appears in Analysis Workspace, see [Experience when users access a cancelled report](#experience-when-users-access-a-cancelled-report).

+## Experience when users access a cancelled report

+In Analysis Workspace, users who attempt to access a report that has been cancelled will see the following message:

 ![cancel-user-notice](/help/admin/admin/assets/cancel-user-facing.png)